yaroslaff/ArgAlias/README.md

 [![Run tests and upload coverage](https://github.com/yaroslaff/ArgAlias/actions/workflows/main.yml/badge.svg)](https://github.com/yaroslaff/ArgAlias/actions/workflows/main.yml) [![codecov](https://codecov.io/gh/yaroslaff/ArgAlias/graph/badge.svg?token=3DUNW2SH81)](https://codecov.io/gh/yaroslaff/ArgAlias)

 Aliases for arguments in Python CLI utilities (supports argparse, Typer, Click, and similar tools).

-This tool is for those who sometimes prefer to type `p sh X` instead of `project show X`.
+This tool is for those who agree that `p sh X` is shorter then `project show X`.

 You configure which *canonical* CLI arguments you expect, and what aliases are allowed (e.g. for the canonical argument "show" good aliases are "sh" and "get").

 If a canonical name is configured with a prefix, aliases will be resolved only if they follow configured prefix from the first argument.

-*Simplify your CLI!
-Add ArgAlias to your argparse, Click, or Typer project in 10 minutes!*
+*Add aliases to your argparse, Click, or Typer project in 10 minutes!*

 ## Installation
 ~~~